What Is Wage and Hour Law?

 Hours Worked

-The U.S. Department of Labor uses the term “hours worked” to help employers determine what hours they need to pay employees for and what hours they don’t.
-The term is deceptively simple because there are many things that might not seem like work but for which the employer is required to pay the employee.
+The U.S. Department of Labor (DOL) uses the term “hours worked” to help employers determine what hours they need to pay employees for and what hours they don’t.
+The term is deceptively simple because there are many things that might not seem like work but for which the employer must pay the employee.
+Consider the following when calculating your hours of work:

 Waiting Time